eeuropium/brawl_bunny/README.md

 ## 🎮 Game Overview

-In Brawl Bunny, players join teams (Red or Blue), select their characters, and compete to achieve the highest number of kills before time runs out.
+In Brawl Bunny, players join teams (Red or Blue), select their characters, and compete to achieve a set number of kills before time runs out.
 The game includes rich procedural animations, shaders, and real-time multiplayer features.

 ---
 ## 🧰 Technologies Used